jjideenschmiede/teamcity-github-last-matching-ref-recipe/README.md

 # TeamCity GitHub Last Matching Ref Recipe

-This TeamCity recipe fetches the latest GitHub reference (branch or tag) that matches a given pattern — such as `tags/v1` or `heads/feature`.
+This TeamCity recipe fetches the last matching GitHub reference (branch or tag) that matches a given pattern — such as `tags/v1` or `heads/feature`.
 The result is stored in a configurable environment variable and can be used throughout your build pipeline.

 Ideal for release pipelines, dynamic versioning, or selecting the latest relevant code state from GitHub.